-Approval of the appropriation of profit where profit was brought forward to the next fiscal year.

-Discharge of liability for the Board and President for 2011.

-Resolution that the number of Board members should be five.
+- Approval of the financial results and balance sheet for fiscal year 2012. - Approval of the appropriation of profit where profit was brought forward to the next financial year. - Discharge of liability for the Board and President for 2012. - Resolution that the number of Board members should be four. - Determination of Board fees, SEK 200,000 to Chairman of the Board and SEK 120,000 per year to Board members.

-Determination of the remuneration of the Board.
-Determination of the remuneration of the auditors

-Election of Board members and Chairman of the Board.

-Election of the members of the Nomination Committee.

-Determination of guidelines for senior executives

-Authorization of the Board during the period up until the next AGM to make decisions regarding the issuance of up to 9,000,000 Class B shares.
-Preferential rights for shareholders may be disapplied on issuance.

-Authorization of the Board during the period up until the next AGM to make decisions regarding the issuance of up to 9,000,000 Class B shares.
-Issuance is to be conducted subject to preferential rights for shareholders.
+- Determination of the remuneration of the auditors - Election of Board members and Chairman of the Board, to which Tord Wingren was elected as a new Board member. - Resolution concerning the Nomination Committee. - Determination of guidelines for senior executives. - Authorization of the Board during the period up until the next AGM to make decisions regarding the issue of up to 10,000,000 Class B shares.
+Preferential rights for shareholders may be disapplied on issuance. - Authorization of the Board during the period up until the next AGM to make decisions regarding the issuance of up to 10,000,000 Class B shares.
+Issuance is to be conducted subject to preferential rights for shareholders. - · Chairman of the Board.

-Extraordinary General Meeting 2012

-An EGM was held on September 5, 2012 in Stockholm.
-Notification of the meeting was published on August 15, 2012 in Post- och Inrikes Tidningar, and an announcement that the notification was issued in Svenska Dagbladet.

-Shareholders attending the Meeting represented 22.71% of the number of votes and 3.57% of the number of shares.
-The Meeting passed a resolution to approve the Board's motion regarding the issuance of warrants.